Intermediate Swimming Lesson 4

 Any other fun variations you can think of!

-- Body Position Practice – Focus on tucking knees and tipping forward into a streamlined dive.
+1. Body Position Practice – Practise tucking knees and tipping forwards into a controlled surface dive position

-- Touch the Pool Floor – Practise diving and touching the bottom with one or both hands.
+2. Touch the Pool Floor – Dive down and touch the pool floor with one or both hands

-- Collect Light Objects – Pick up small, light items from the pool floor.
+3. Collect Light Objects – Retrieve small, light objects from the pool floor

-- Collect Heavier Objects – Progress to retrieving objects with more weight for a greater challenge.
+4. Collect Heavier Objects – Progress to collecting slightly heavier objects for added challenge

-- Increase Depth – Place objects at deeper points in the pool.
+6. Increase Depth – Place objects in deeper areas of the pool (where appropriate and supervised)

-- Multiple Object Retrieval – Challenge swimmers to collect two or more objects in one dive.
+7. Multiple Object Retrieval – Challenge pupils to collect two or more objects in one dive